 If you want to work in information technology (IT), consider starting with the Google IT Automation with Python Professional Certificate.
 The program takes six months to complete when you can dedicate 10 hours a week to your studies, and you’ll explore how to program with Python, use Git, and solve problems with IT automation.
 The program also includes an applied learning project that allows you to build practical coding experience.

 The IBM DevOps and Software Engineering Professional Certificate emphasizes a DevOps mindset.
-The program takes around three months to complete when you can dedicate 10 hours a week to your studies.
+The program takes around six months to complete when you can dedicate 10 hours a week to your studies.
 You can expect to learn and practice the Agile philosophy and Scrum methodology, and grow proficient in creating applications using Python.

-General Assembly’s Software Engineering Bootcamp focuses on helping you become a full-stack web developer by learning engineering fundamentals and key programming languages, as well as completing projects to build your skills.
+General Assembly’s Software Engineering Boot Camp focuses on helping you become a full-stack web developer by learning engineering fundamentals and key programming languages, as well as completing projects to build your skills.
 The online program takes around three months to complete full-time, is led by experts, and promises industry relevance.

 Factors to consider as you figure out which coding boot camp is right for you include the learning format, subject matter, time, and cost.

 Both in-person and online boot camps have their merits, so you can choose the environment that makes you feel most empowered and supported.
-Online coding boot camps are flexible so you can attend to your other responsibilities.
+Online coding boot camps are flexible, so you can attend to your other responsibilities.
 If you prefer an interactive learning environment with face-to-face support from the instructor, you may want to attend an in-person boot camp.

 It is important to consider what you want to gain from a coding boot camp.
 Are you a beginner who needs to build a skill set or an advanced professional who wants to strengthen your knowledge of an in-demand area like cybersecurity?
 You can find boot camps to help you fulfill either goal.
 Spend time reviewing the curriculum to make sure it aligns with your needs.

 Each boot camp program lasts a different amount of time.
-Consider how much time you have to dedicate to your learning and which makes the most sense given those potential restrictions.
+Consider how much time you have to dedicate to your learning, and which makes the most sense given those potential restrictions.

 A part-time online program may be a good option if you want to continue working or have competing demands.
 Alternatively, you may want to attend full-time and move through the program more quickly so you can begin looking for relevant roles.